 Is The Server Connected To The Internet?

-After confirming the server is On, the next most likely cause for being unable to SSH, is that the server is unavailable over the internet.
-This can be caused by an incorrect configuration on the server, or even a local network issue.
-If the server is hosted with Hostwinds, you will be able to access the server through VNC, either from the Client Area or Cloud Portal.
+After confirming the server is On, the next most likely cause for being unable to SSH is that the server is unavailable over the internet.
+An incorrect configuration can cause this on the server or even a local network issue.
+If the server is hosted with Hostwinds, you will access the server through VNC, either from the Client Area or Cloud Portal.

 Accessing VNC Through The Cloud Portal

 From the Cloud Portal you will see a list of your VPS Services that you have with Hostwinds.
 Next to the Server, there will be an Actions link.
 Clicking this will reveal an option to Get VNC.
-A pop up new window will appear, so it is important to ensure you have popups enabled to connect with the VNC to the server.
+A pop-up new window will appear, so it is important to ensure you have popups to connect with the VNC to the server.

 Accessing VNC For a Dedicated Server